thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 ---
-title: A simple take on Linear Algebra
+title: Interactive Visualizations of Linear Algebra - Part 1
 ---

-*Italica* is a design student who recently developed an appetite for intuitive illustrations of Mathematical concepts.
+*Italica* is a design student who recently acquired an appetite for intuitive illustration of Mathematical concepts.
 Regula is a graduate student in Machine Learning and a regular coffee buddy of *Italica*.
-Today they talk about Linear Algebra while taking a leisurely walk along the sunny beach of Quy Nhon.
+Today they chat about Linear Algebra while striding leisurely along the sunny beach of Quy Nhon.

+<center><b>1.
+Vectors</b></center>

 <style type="text/css">